scripting/chat/readme.md

 2. Create apps that hook into the server, to drive the development of an API.

+3. Testing and fixes for client use on phones and tablets.
+So far only tested in Chrome/Mac.

-3. RSS feeds.
+4. RSS feeds.

-4. Make it super easy to start new chatlogs on each server.
+5. Make it super easy to start new chatlogs on each server.
 It should be no harder than creating a new site on a blog hosting service.

-5. A <i>sysop</i> menu (not sure what to call it) that only appears on the owner's machine.
+6. A <i>sysop</i> menu (not sure what to call it) that only appears on the owner's machine.

 ### Known problems